yutclubza/YutClubZa/AllCast-Wiki.md

 ##Premium License issues.
 If you're having trouble installing the premium license for allcast, or having trouble getting the trial version to recognize the premium license follow these steps.

-1.Uninstall the premium key from your device.
+ 1. install the premium key from your device.
  2. Reboot your device.
  3. Go to a computer and go to the Play store web portal, and go to your list of purchased apps.
  4. Navigate to the premium key in your list of purchased apps.
  5. Push an install of the premium key to your device through the web portal.

 This should resolve the issue.